 5. Let me know if you need the appointment to be during the day, in the evening; or on the weekend so I can check my calendar and offer you a couple options

-The info I like for passed humans is essentially the same.
+The info I like for passed humans and living human readings is essentially the same.
 Please contact me prior to emailing details for a session with a missing person

 Yes!
 I'll do a question and answer session about how I use animal communication and how it can be an invaluable component in your animals' care, and then I'll do 15 or 30 minute sessions with your guests' animals, living or passed.
 Guests can bring photos so your home isn't a total disaster.
 Contact me for details.